 […] I have heard many of them say this, that if it were not for their house and garden they would go somewhere else to work

 Eighth report of the Commissioners appointed to inquire into the organization and rules of Trades Unions and other associations: together with minutes of evidence.
 London: Eyre and Spottiswoode, 1868, p.24

 Normansell had risen to prominence in 1859 after winning the role of Checkweighman at Wharncliffe Silkstone Colliery, in Tankersley, some four miles from Elsecar.
 Checkweighman was an elected position, ensuring the weight of coal miners were paid for was fair, preventing owners or managers from discounting good coal as slack or dirt and ensuring fair pay according the agreed prices.
 He was elected Secretary of the SYMA in 1864, a post he held until his death in 1875.

-The 1870s saw an unprecedented boom in coal production and profits, and with them, the call of workers to share in the benefits of their labour.
+The 1870s saw an unprecedented boom in coal production and profits.
+With the boom came also a renewed call of workers to share in the benefits of their labour.
 Unionism grew again, with local lodges expanding and new ones being established.
-In May 1873 SYMA members at the newly-opened Low Stubbin Colliery once more tested the strength of combination and petitioned for the removal of a non-union man.

-Once again, the 6th Earl’s reaction was stern and uncompromising; he closed the pit.
-Addressing the men a month later, he made clear his paternal rules, as had his predecessor:
+Addressing the men a month later, he made clear his paternalistic rules, as had his predecessor:

 But this I have to say, and having a great interest and a great stake in this country from minerals and other causes, I wished to identify myself with the labour of those around me, and if there is one thing that I and those who went before me were proud of it was this assurance that throughout our lives hardly a single instance of life was sacrificed from want of due precaution in the pit. […]